Part of the SEO audit

 What this check does

-SiteCurl looks for /sitemap.xml and records whether it is reachable.
-It also checks whether the sitemap is referenced in robots.txt, which makes discovery easier for crawlers.
+SiteCurl looks for /sitemap.xml and records if it loads.
+It also checks if the sitemap is listed in robots.txt, which makes it easier for crawlers to find.

-The check verifies that the sitemap returns a valid HTTP response.
-If the sitemap URL returns a 404, a 500 error, or redirects to an unexpected location, SiteCurl flags the issue.
-A sitemap that exists but is not listed in robots.txt is also flagged, because crawlers may not find it automatically.
+The check confirms the sitemap gives a valid HTTP response.
+If the sitemap URL returns a 404, a 500 error, or redirects to a strange path, SiteCurl flags it.
+A sitemap that exists but is not listed in robots.txt is also flagged, since crawlers may not find it on their own.

-SiteCurl does not parse every URL inside the sitemap, but it confirms the file is present and accessible.
-This is the foundation: if the sitemap itself is broken, nothing it lists can be discovered.
+SiteCurl does not parse each URL inside the sitemap, but it confirms the file is there and loads.
+This is the base: if the sitemap itself is broken, nothing it lists can be found.

 How this shows up in the real world

-An XML sitemap is a structured list of URLs that you want search engines to crawl.
-It is not a ranking signal by itself, but it is a discovery mechanism.
-For new sites, large sites, and sites with sections that are not well-linked internally, the sitemap is often the first way a search engine learns about a page.
+An XML sitemap is a list of URLs you want Google to crawl.
+It is not a ranking signal on its own, but it is a way to be found.
+For new sites, large sites, and sites with poorly linked sections, the sitemap is often the first way Google learns about a page.

-Sitemaps also carry metadata: the lastmod date tells crawlers when the page was last updated, and the priority value suggests relative importance (though most search engines ignore priority).
-The lastmod date is more useful in practice, because it helps crawlers decide which pages to re-crawl after a content update.
+Sitemaps also carry metadata: the lastmod date tells crawlers when the page last changed, and the priority value hints at weight (though most crawlers ignore it).
+The lastmod date is more useful in practice.
+It helps crawlers decide which pages to re-crawl after a content update.

-The relationship between the sitemap and robots.txt is important.
-Adding a Sitemap: directive to robots.txt is the standard way to tell crawlers where to find your sitemap.
-Without this directive, crawlers rely on Search Console submissions or common URL guesses like /sitemap.xml.
-Adding the directive removes that guesswork.
+The link between the sitemap and robots.txt matters.
+Adding a Sitemap: line to robots.txt is the standard way to tell crawlers where to find your sitemap.
+Without it, crawlers rely on Search Console or common URL guesses like /sitemap.xml.
+Adding the line removes that guesswork.

-Sites with more than 50,000 URLs need a sitemap index file that references multiple child sitemaps.
-Each child sitemap can contain up to 50,000 URLs.
-SiteCurl checks the root sitemap URL, so if your site uses a sitemap index, make sure the index file itself is accessible and listed in robots.txt.
+Sites with more than 50,000 URLs need a sitemap index file that points to child sitemaps.
+Each child can hold up to 50,000 URLs.
+SiteCurl checks the root sitemap URL, so if your site uses an index, make sure the index file itself loads and is listed in robots.txt.

 Why it matters

-Sitemaps do not replace good internal linking, but they improve discovery and reinforce which URLs you want crawled.
-They are especially helpful on larger sites, new sites, and sections that do not earn many internal links yet.
+Sitemaps do not replace good internal linking, but they boost how pages are found and confirm which URLs you want crawled.
+They help most on larger sites, new sites, and sections that lack internal links.

-For new sites with few external links, the sitemap may be the only way search engines discover your pages in the first days after launch.
-Without a sitemap, you are waiting for crawlers to find your pages through links, which can take weeks or months.
+For new sites with few outside links, the sitemap may be the only way Google finds your pages in the first days after launch.
+Without one, you wait for crawlers to find your pages through links.
+That can take weeks or months.

-Sitemaps also serve as a reconciliation tool.
-By comparing the URLs in your sitemap against the pages Google has actually indexed (visible in Search Console), you can identify gaps: pages you want indexed but are not, and pages that are indexed but should not be.
-This comparison is one of the most useful ongoing SEO maintenance tasks.
+Sitemaps also work as a check tool.
+By comparing the URLs in your sitemap with the pages Google has indexed (shown in Search Console), you can spot gaps: pages you want indexed but are not, and pages indexed that should not be.
+This is one of the most useful ongoing SEO tasks.

 Who this impacts most

-New sites benefit the most from a working sitemap.
-Without an established link profile, the sitemap is the primary discovery channel.
-A new SaaS product that launches with 20 pages and no sitemap may wait weeks before all pages appear in search.
+New sites gain the most from a working sitemap.
+With no link profile yet, the sitemap is the main way pages are found.
+A new SaaS product that ships with 20 pages and no sitemap may wait weeks before all pages show up in search.

-Large content sites with thousands of articles need sitemaps to manage the scale.
-Individual articles deep in the archive may never be reached by a crawler following links from the homepage.
-The sitemap ensures every article is at least submitted for crawling.
+Large content sites with thousands of articles need sitemaps to handle the scale.
+Old articles deep in the archive may never be reached by a crawler that starts at the home page.
+The sitemap makes sure each article is at least sent for crawling.

-E-commerce stores with frequent inventory changes depend on lastmod dates in the sitemap to signal which product pages have been updated.
-Without a sitemap, price changes and new product launches may not be re-crawled for days or weeks.
+Online stores with frequent stock changes rely on lastmod dates in the sitemap to flag which product pages changed.
+Without a sitemap, price updates and new products may not be re-crawled for days or weeks.

 How to fix it

-Step 1: Generate or expose a live sitemap at a stable URL.
-Most CMS platforms and web frameworks have sitemap plugins or gems.
-If you are using a static site generator, add a build step that generates the sitemap.
-The standard location is /sitemap.xml at the root of your domain.
+Step 1: Create or expose a live sitemap at a stable URL.
+Most CMS tools and web frameworks have sitemap plugins or gems.
+If you use a static site builder, add a build step that makes the sitemap.
+The standard path is /sitemap.xml at the root of your domain.

-Step 2: Include only canonical, indexable pages.
-Every URL in the sitemap should return a 200 status, should not have a noindex directive, and should match the canonical URL declared on the page.
-Remove redirects, 404s, and non-canonical variants from the sitemap.
+Step 2: List only canonical, indexable pages.
+Each URL in the sitemap should return a 200, should not have a noindex tag, and should match the canonical URL on the page.
+Remove redirects, 404s, and non-canonical forms from the sitemap.

 Step 3: Add the sitemap URL to robots.txt.
 Add a line like Sitemap: https://yourdomain.com/sitemap.xml at the bottom of your robots.txt file.
-This is the standard way to advertise your sitemap to all crawlers.
+This is the standard way to point all crawlers at your sitemap.

 Step 4: Submit the sitemap in Search Console.
-After major structure changes (new sections, migrations, large content additions), resubmit the sitemap in Google Search Console and Bing Webmaster Tools.
-This prompts the crawlers to re-process the file sooner than they would on their own schedule.
+After big changes (new sections, moves, large content adds), resubmit the sitemap in Google Search Console and Bing Webmaster Tools.
+This nudges crawlers to read the file sooner than they would on their own.

 Common mistakes when fixing this

 Listing non-canonical pages.
-If the sitemap includes URLs that redirect to other URLs, or URLs with query parameters that should canonicalize to a clean version, the sitemap is sending mixed signals about which URLs matter most.
+If the sitemap has URLs that redirect to new URLs, or URLs with query params that should point to a clean version, the sitemap sends mixed signals about which URLs matter most.

-Leaving old or redirected URLs in the sitemap.
-Search engines waste crawl resources on dead paths.
-Clean up the sitemap after every migration, URL change, or content removal.
+Leaving old or dead URLs in the sitemap.
+Google wastes crawl time on dead paths.
+Clean up the sitemap after each move, URL change, or content cut.

-Assuming the sitemap alone fixes discoverability.
-A sitemap tells crawlers about your pages, but internal links still carry authority and context that sitemaps do not.
-You need both: a sitemap for discovery and internal links for authority.
+Thinking the sitemap alone fixes findability.
+A sitemap tells crawlers about your pages, but internal links still carry weight and context that sitemaps do not.
+You need both: a sitemap for discovery and links for authority.

 Never updating the lastmod dates.
-If every URL in the sitemap has the same lastmod value (or none at all), crawlers cannot prioritize which pages to re-crawl.
-Update lastmod only when the page content actually changes.
+If each URL in the sitemap has the same lastmod value (or none at all), crawlers cannot rank which pages to re-crawl.
+Update lastmod only when the page text has real changes.

 How to verify the fix

-Run another SiteCurl scan and confirm sitemap warnings are gone.
-Open the sitemap directly in the browser to check that it loads, then review a few listed URLs to confirm they are real, canonical pages.
+Run a new SiteCurl scan and confirm sitemap warnings are gone.
+Open the sitemap in the browser to check that it loads, then review a few listed URLs to confirm they are real, canonical pages.

-In Google Search Console, navigate to the Sitemaps section and check the submission status.
-It should show 'Success' with the number of discovered URLs.
-If the count is lower than expected, compare the sitemap URLs against the Coverage report to find which pages are missing and why.
+In Search Console, go to the Sitemaps section and check the status.
+It should show 'Success' with the number of found URLs.
+If the count is lower than you expect, compare the sitemap URLs to the Coverage report to find which pages are missing and why.

 Example findings from a scan